ptrBoguski/MACD/README.md

 # MACD
-stock market profits simulation using the MACD indicator
+stock market simulation using the MACD indicator